ligerfotis/UR3e-Python-Teleop/Teleop/README.md

 # ⚙️ UR3e Teleoperation
-This folder contains two methods to teleoperate a UR3e cobot with a wrist-attached Robotiq 2F-140 two-finger gripper using Python: one using a keyboard, and the other using a PlayStation-5 (DualSense) controller.
+This folder contains two methods to teleoperate a UR3e cobot with a wrist-attached Robotiq 2F-140 two-finger gripper using Python: one using a keyboard, and the other using a PlayStation 5 (DualSense) controller.

 The functioning of each method is described below.